woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

 This is especially useful when the hardware of the machine running the pipeline is not able to keep up with processing large numbers of events demanded at a time — possibly due to a poorly configured pipeline.

 Some producers do not leverage the rate limiting feature of Broadway.
-For instance, the [RabbitMQ producer](https://github.com/dashbitco/broadway/blob/master/lib/broadway/topology/producer_stage.ex) creates an active listener, which means that messages are not inhibited by the rate limiter.
-Instead, they are emitted as events the moment they are published to the message queue (unless [otherwise configured](https://hexdocs.pm/broadway_rabbitmq/BroadwayRabbitMQ.Producer.html#module-back-pressure-and-prefetch_count)).
+For instance, the [RabbitMQ producer](https://github.com/dashbitco/broadway/blob/master/lib/broadway/topology/producer_stage.ex) creates an active listener, which means that event emission is not inhibited by the rate limiter.
+Instead, events are emitted the moment messages are published to the message queue (unless [otherwise configured](https://hexdocs.pm/broadway_rabbitmq/BroadwayRabbitMQ.Producer.html#module-back-pressure-and-prefetch_count)).

 But for the producers that *do* leverage the rate limiting — such as the [Amazon SQS producer](https://github.com/dashbitco/broadway_sqs/blob/master/lib/broadway_sqs/producer.ex) — rate limiting is applied in two instances: